Elder Abuse and Dependent Adult Abuse

 Who Must Report?

-All states have laws designating certain professionals as mandated reporters of dependent adult abuse (Schmeidel et al., 2012).
+All states have laws designating certain professionals as mandated reporters of dependent adult abuse (Meiner & Yeager, 2019; Phelan, 2018).
 By law, many organizations and individuals who are responsible for the care or custody of the elderly or dependent adults are required and mandated to report situations of abuse.
-Mandated reporters may include the following:
+Mandated reporters may include, but are not limited to, the following:

 - Care custodians